larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 12:49
-and the brain of every animal that we're aware of, that determines when we want to be sleepy 12:55 and when we want to be awake.
+and the brain of every animal that we're aware of, that determines when we want to be sleepy 12:55 and when we want to be awake**.
 Just think about it, we don't go through the day wanting to fall asleep every 30 minutes 13:01 and then feeling like we're wide awake, our sleep and our period of sleepiness tends to be condensed into one block, 13:09